Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/viewing_analytics.md

 * To zoom out, shift+click on the map.
 You can also use the on-screen zoom controls.

 ### Avg.
-Session Length tab
+Session Length view

 The **Avg.
-Session Length** tab displays the average length of use of the application by the platform for the provided time interval and environment.
+Session Length** view displays the average length of use of the application by the platform for the provided time interval and environment.
 To toggle on and off displayed analytics information in the chart, click the on the item in the table legend.
 To export the metrics data, click the **Action Menu** icon in the upper-right of the screen.
 For details on exporting the metrics, refer to [Download analytics data](#download-analytics-data).
 To scale the analytics display to the current page, select **Scale to the current page**.

 ![Average Session Length menu](/Images/analytics_session_length_latest.png)

-### Unique Devices tab
+### Unique Devices view

-The **Unique Devices** tab displays the maximum daily number of unique devices using the application by platform and application version for the provided time interval and environment.
+The **Unique Devices** view displays the maximum daily number of unique devices using the application by platform and application version for the provided time interval and environment.
 The maximum unique devices number provides you with a measure of the number of real users using your application, normalized for the fact that some users may use the application multiple times a day.
 To toggle on and off displayed analytics information in the chart, click the on the item in the table legend.
 To export the metrics data, click the **Action Menu** icon in the upper-right of the screen.
 For details on exporting the metrics, refer to [Download analytics data](#download-analytics-data).
 To scale the analytics display to the current page, select **Scale to the current page**.

 ![Unique Devices menu](/Images/analytics_unique_devices.png)